Chellaston Academy

 Chellaston Academy (formerly Chellaston Foundation School) is a comprehensive school and Academy in Chellaston in the Derby area of England, United Kingdom.
-In 2019 the academy partnered with Chellaston Junior School, Chellaston Infant School and Homefields primary to form the coeducational Peak Multi Academy Trust (MAT).
-Ryan Metters assumed the role of Headteacher following his appointment in May 2020.
+In 2019 the academy partnered with Chellaston Junior School, Chellaston Infant School and Homefields primary to form the coeducational Peak Multi Academy Trust (PSM).
+Phill smith assumed the role of Headteacher following his appointment in September 2023.

 Its catchment area traditionally includes Chellaston, Aston-on-Trent, Weston-on-Trent, Melbourne, Ticknall, Barrow upon Trent and other areas of South Derbyshire.
 Pupils' ages range from 11-year-olds in year 7, through to adults in the sixth form college.